Mikeware/SpaceBattleArena/doc/index.md

     * Shapes in Space
     * Intro to Radar
     * Finite State Machines
+* Guides
+    * World Coordinates and Rotations
+    * Objects
+    * Coding Call/Response
+    * Your Ship's 'Computer'
 * Competitions
     * Bauble Hunt
     * Asteroid Miner
     * Bauble Hunt SCV
     * King of the Bubble
         * King of Space (Variant using King of the Bubble game parameters)
 * Talks
     * [You Have Died of Dysentery: Games in Education Are Still Alive - PAXDev 2014](http://www.mikeware.com/2014/08/you-have-died-of-dysentery-games-in-education-are-still-alive/)
     * [Reach for the Stars - PAXDev 2012](http://www.mikeware.com/2012/09/reach-for-the-stars-educating-the-next-generation-using-games/)